plutomi/plutomi/README.md

 ## Tech Stack

 The frontend is built with [Remix](https://remix.run/) and [Express](https://expressjs.com/), while the API is written in Rust using the [Axum framework](https://github.com/tokio-rs/axum).
 All data is stored [in a single collection](https://youtu.be/IYlWOk9Hu5g?t=1094), and we use [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) for blob storage.
-The event-driven architecture is powered by [NATS + JetStream](https://docs.nats.io/), as well as certain KV operations.
+The event-driven architecture is powered by [Redpanda](redpanda.com), and we use [Valkey](https://valkey.io/) for rate limiting mostly.
 We send emails with SES + SNS and SQS for those events.
-All asynchronous events are handled by Rust services, including normalizing SES events into NATS.
+All asynchronous events are handled by Rust services, including normalizing SES events into Redpanda.
 We use Axiom for logging and Kubernetes with [K3S](https://k3s.io/) for orchestration.
 We plan to add [MeiliSearch](https://www.meilisearch.com/) for search and [ClickHouse](https://clickhouse.tech/) for analytics.

 ### Event Streaming Pipeline

 TODO add summary
 The structure is highly configurable, allowing for easy addition of new event types and consumers as the application grows.
-It leverages NATS JetStream features like durable consumers and filtered subjects, which provide fine-grained control over message processing.

 Key Components:
 TODO add table of contents